-Here are a few pictures from our blisteringly cold - but wonderfully artistic - Saturday afternoon at Nine Elms.
+Here's a little glimpse into our blisteringly cold - but wonderfully artistic - Saturday afternoon at Nine Elms!
 We were one of five acts invited by _inventory London to take part in On-And-Off (Winter Trail, Remapping Nine Elms).
 Photo credit: Giulia Brescianini.

 Playing marimba music amongst the tropical plants of the Barbican Centre's conservatory felt very right!
-Although not much of the conservatory is visible in the picture, this was definitely one of the coolest weddings Duduetsa African Marimba Band has had the honour of playing at this year!
+Although not much of the conservatory is visible in the picture, this was definitely one of the coolest weddings my events band, Duduetsa African Marimba Band, has had the privilege of playing at this year!
 Warmest congratulations to Ben & Steph!

 Every year in December, more than 300 stars, footballers, philanthropists, and leaders in business and media come together at the Grassroot Soccer World AIDS Day Gala in London to support the Grassroot Soccer charity's work to educate, inspire, and mobilize young people in challenging circumstances to live healthier lives.